fauxtix/MauiRecipesApp/README.md

-# Playing with .Net NAUI by using the Spoonacular Api
+# Playing with .Net MAUI by using the Spoonacular Api

 ## Educational Purpose